 Now China’s Ministry of Health issued guidelines on Sept.
 6 on how to handle cases of elderly falling.
 But instead of addressing the worrisome legal liability issue, it focuses mainly on medical consequences of a fall and offers technical solutions to different fall scenarios, while also telling people to overcome embarrassment and psychological fear of helping.

-This has further inflamed citizens who feel in a catch-22 between wanting to help, and having fear of being taken advantage of for their kindness.
+This has further inflamed citizens who feel in a catch-22 between wanting to help and fearing being taken advantage of for their kindness.

 One line in the guidelines that particularly irked netizens said, “whether or not to lend a hand depends on the situation.”